11 things to know before going to Los Angeles

 8. Always purchase travel insurance with good medical coverage

 It's one thing to risk your bag not making it to your destination, but you're playing with fire if you travel to Los Angeles without travel insurance that includes coverage for medical treatment.
-There is no universal healthcare system in the United States, and if you don't have coverage, you'll be left with an extremely hefty bill in the event of a medical emergency.
+The threat of natural disasters in California is one major reason to purchase travel insurance, but additionally, there is no universal healthcare system in the United States, and if you don't have coverage, you'll be left with an extremely hefty bill in the event of a medical emergency.
 When my mom visited recently, she had to consult a medical professional, and the bill for a 10-minute visit came to over $4000.
 Luckily, she had medical coverage!

 9. You can drink tap water (but you may prefer purified water)

 On paper, the tap water in Los Angeles is safe to drink.
 However, the safety of doing so is a subject of ongoing debate.
 While contaminants in tap water do not exceed permitted levels, many locals choose to drink filtered or bottled water due to trace levels of chemicals such as arsenic, disinfection byproducts and nitrates.
+The quality of the water can also be affected if there was a recent wildfire.
 Do your own research and determine what's best for yourself and your family.

 10. Be prepared in case of natural disasters